 I have a Masters in Crafts Education!
 I love to teach people new skills.
-I hail from Western NC, but I moved to Brooklyn in late 2011 and it thrills me daily.
-I’m a crafts teacher, glass artist, fledgling designer, and I often babysit (so that I might better have a chance at crafting a wee savings account for myself).
+I hail from Western NC, but I moved to Brooklyn in late 2011 and taught classes all over the city in knitting, dyeing, batik, candlemaking, block printing, and more.
+I’m a crafts teacher, glass artist, fledgling designer, and aspiring acro yogi.
 Now I live and work on a beautiful piece of land outside Asheville, NC, teaching crafts and music and dance and gardening to high schoolers.

 While living in Williamsburg, VA I worked part time at my LYS and part time as the arts teacher at a local Montessori school.
-I moonlight as a crafts teacher during the summer at an overnight camp in Brevard, NC.
-For six months, I lived and created a great body of craft work at the John C. Campbell Folk School in Brasstown, NC (while working as a student host for 6 months).
-I'm also one of the organizers of the Brooklyn Contra dance, and have been active in social dance scenes for more than a decade now.
+I will sometimes moonlight as the head of the crafts programs during the summer at an overnight summer camp.
+For six months, I lived and created a great body of craft work at the John C. Campbell Folk School in Brasstown, NC (while working as a student host).
+I was also one of the organizers of the Brooklyn Contra dance, and have been active in social dance scenes for more than a decade now.

 I like colorwork, cables, cardigans, EZ, silk/wool blends, and autumn colors.
 And purple-blues.
 And lists.